Programs & Services

 Mobile Food Pantries are opportunities in which residents are able to receive a variety of food in a drive-thru fashion.
 The locations change from week to week and the schedule for the Mobile Pantries is located on our Facebook page under the Events tab or on our website under the Get Help tab.

-Please contact Rebecca Short at email@example.com for any additional questions.
+Please contact Billy Edwards at firstname.lastname@example.org for any additional questions.

 Food Rescue Program